• Published April 1, 2024

 Infographic: The 3 C's of Effective Change Leadership - CCL

-Researchers found that 3 skills provide the necessary connection between the process part of change and the people part of change.
-These 3 C’s unite effective change leadership:
+Our researchers found that 3 skills provide the necessary connection between the process part of change and the people part of change.
+These 3 C’s unite effective change leadership and are the key in how to lead change effectively:

 1. Communicate.

-Unsuccessful leaders tended to focus on the “what” behind the change.
-Successful leaders communicated the “what” and the “why.”
-Leaders who explained the purpose of the change and connected it to the organization’s values or explained the benefits created stronger buy-in and urgency for the change.
+Unsuccessful change leaders tended to focus on the “what” behind the change.
+Successful ones communicated both the “what” and the “why.”
+Change leaders who explained the purpose of the change and connected it to the organization’s values, or explained the benefits created stronger buy-in and urgency for the change.
+(This is why we say purpose in leadership is so important.)

 2. Collaborate.